 The Philippines is a country with a large population and wide network of hospitals, medical centers, and health care professionals, making it a fertile platform for conducting clinical trials.

 In clinical trials, the Philippines ranks number three in Southeast countries (US NIH) and ranks number eight worldwide (European Medicines Agency reports).

 Currently, a total of 990 clinical trials have been registered in the Philippines with 154 ongoing trials in major therapeutic areas like

 - Respiratory disease and Lung disease

 - Vascular disease and

-- To conduct clinical trials in Philippines that involve the recruitment of Filipinos as volunteer subjects, FDA (Food and Drug Administration, Philippines) approval is mandatory.
+- To conduct clinical trials in the Philippines that involve the recruitment of Filipinos as volunteer subjects, the FDA (Food and Drug Administration, Philippines) approval is mandatory.

-- FDA conform to the highest ethical and technical standards of clinical research, The final approval by FDA to conduct trial will be based on review Institutional / Ethical review Board (IRB/ERB)
+- FDA conform to the highest ethical and technical standards of clinical research, The final approval by the FDA to conduct a trial will be based on review Institutional Review Board/Ethical Review Board (IRB/ERB)

-- Applications approved by FDA are forwarded to Institutional/Ethical review board.
+- Applications approved by the FDA are forwarded to the Institutional/Ethical review board.

 - The timeline of IRB/ERB for decision making on approval of trial should not exceed 60 days.

 - The FDA will give the final decision to approve or deny an application based on the recommendation, submitted in written format, emanating from the ERB/ERC review.

 Documents are submitted as hardcopy or electronic files based on the preference of the FDA and ERB/ERC.